Alma Thomas: Childhood, education, and early teaching positions

 Alma Thomas was born on September 22, 1891, in Columbus, Georgia, as the oldest of four daughters, to John Harris Thomas, a businessman, and Amelia Cantey Thomas, a dress designer.
 Her mother and aunts, she later wrote, were teachers and Tuskegee Institute graduates.
 She was creative as a child, although her serious artistic career began much later in life.
 While growing up, Thomas displayed her artistic capabilities, and enjoyed making small pieces of artwork such as puppets, sculptures, and plates, mainly out of clay from the river behind her childhood home.
 Despite a growing interest in the arts, Thomas was "not allowed" to go into art museums as a child.
 She was provided with music lessons, as her mother played the violin.

-In 1907, when Thomas was 16, the family moved to the Logan Circle neighborhood of Washington, D.C., to escape racial violence in Georgia and to seek the benefits of the public school system of Washington.
+In 1907, when Thomas was 16, the family moved to the Logan Circle neighborhood of Washington, D.C.
+Describing the family move, she later wrote, "When I finished grade school in Columbus, there was nowhere that I could continue my education, so my parents decided to move the family to Washington."
+Thomas was also able to access the libraries in Washington, unlike Columbus."
 Her parents made this move despite that the family "kind of came down a bit," socially and economically, in leaving their upper-middle class life in Georgia.
-Describing the reason for the family move, she later wrote, "When I finished grade school in Columbus, there was nowhere that I could continue my education, so my parents decided to move the family to Washington."
-Other writers have pointed to the Atlanta race riots and racial massacre of 1906 as among the reasons her family left Georgia.
-As another example of the racial violence that her family faced in Georgia, Alma's father had an encounter with a lynch mob shortly before Alma was born, and her family attributed her poor hearing to the fright from that incident.
-Although still segregated, the nation's capital was known to offer more opportunities for African-Americans than most other cities.
+Other writers have pointed to the Atlanta race riots and racial massacre of 1906 as a possible reasons for leaving Georgia.
+As another example of the racial violence that her family faced in Georgia, Alma's father had an encounter with a lynch mob shortly before Alma was born, her family attributed her poor hearing to the fright from that incident.
+Although still segregated, the nation's capital was known to offer more opportunities for African Americans than most other cities.
 As she wrote in the 1970s, "At least Washington's libraries were open to Negroes, whereas Columbus excluded Negroes from its only library."